 John Oates - Reunion album

 John Oates 2024

-Famously recognized as one half of Hall & Oates, John Oates is a talented, fascinating musician.
+Famously recognized as one-half of Hall & Oates, John Oates is a talented and fascinating musician.

-A huge part of making Hall & Oates the best-selling music duo of all time – co-writing huge hits of theirs including 1973 “She’s Gone,” 1975’s “Sara Smile,” 1982’s “Maneater,” among countless others – John Oates has also solidified himself as a solo artist.
-He proved to be a viable creator on his own as early as 1986 when his song “(She’s the) Shape of Things to Come” was featured on the Romantic Comedy About Last Night’s soundtrack; since then, he has continued to grow.
+A huge part of making Hall & Oates the best-selling music duo of all time – co-writing massive hits of theirs, including 1973’s “She’s Gone,” 1975’s “Sara Smile,” 1982’s “Maneater,” among countless others – John Oates has also solidified himself as a solo artist.
+He proved to be a viable creator on his own as early as 1986, when his song “(She’s the) Shape of Things to Come” was featured on the soundtrack of the romantic comedy About Last Night.
+Since then, Oates has continued to grow.

-Remaining very busy touring under Daryl Hall & John Oates for decades, in 2002 put out the debut album Phunk Shui.
-This is a great example of Soft Rock.
-Fast forward, Oates showed off a completely different side of himself with the 2008 album 1000 Miles of Life.
-Oates’ first exploration into the world of more Folk and Americana-styled music, from here, 2011’s Mississippi Mile continued along this road, while 2014’s Good Road to Follow diverted back to more a Blues Rock sound, and 2018’s Arkansas found him comfortably within the Country Blues realm.
+Remaining very busy touring with Daryl Hall & John Oates for decades, in 2002, he released his debut album, Phunk Shui, and it was an excellent example of Soft Rock.
+Moving forward into 2008, Oates showcased a completely different side of himself with the album 1000 Miles of Life.
+Oates then first explored the world of more Folk and Americana-styled music with 2011’s Mississippi Mile, continued along this road with 2014’s Good Road to Follow, diverted back to a more Blues Rock sound, and 2018’s Arkansas found him comfortably within the Country Blues realm.

 These are all interesting discoveries, considering Oates was born in New York City and raised in Philadelphia.
-So, where does this Americana, County, and Folk influence come from?
-Well, the story goes that when Oates was younger, he visited his uncle down in Fayetteville, Arkansas, and felt a deep connection with the area.
+So, where does this Americana, Country, and Folk influence come from?
+The story goes that when Oates was younger, he visited his uncle in Fayetteville, Arkansas, and felt a deep connection with the area.
 As a result, this followed him throughout life, and he found a comfortable place writing and recording music inspired by the sounds he grew up with.

 This is all considered, but in 2024, he returns with yet another Country-spiced album called Reunion.
-Released on May 17th through Jasper Productions, the album title-track and namesake had deep meaning for Oates, who was inspired by his 100-year-old father, who told him that he was making ready to be together with his mother, who passed away years prior.
+Released on May 17th through Jasper Productions, the album’s title track and namesake held deep meaning for Oates, who was inspired by his 100-year-old father, who told him that he was preparing to be reunited with his mother, who had passed away years prior.
 A beautiful sentiment, Oates also teamed up with a list of talented co-writers for tracks on the album, which includes Jim Croce’s son, A.J.
 Croce, and Adam Ezra.
-Together, Oates and close friends put together a beautiful collection of songs that tell stories of life, love, and the memories we make in between it all.
+Together, Oates and close friends put a beautiful collection of songs that tell stories of life, love, and the memories we make in between it all.

-With the title-track acting as an anchor for the collection, others like “This Field Is Mine,” “All I Am,” plus the must-listen newly remixed “I Found Love” each complement one another.
+With the title track acting as an anchor for the collection, others like “This Field Is Mine,” “All I Am,” plus the must-listen newly remixed “I Found Love” each complement one another.
 So, if you happened to miss Reunion earlier in 2024, it is never too late to give it the look it deserves.
-Furthermore, Oates released a really cool retro tingling R&B vibed single called “Mending” with Devon Gilfillian, before just as recently as November, Oates put out a standalone single with Adam Ezra Group entitled “Juna Please,” which is also well worth checking out.
+Furthermore, Oates released a cool, retro, and tingling R&B-tinged single called “Mending” with Devon Gilfillian.
+This is before, as recently as November, Oates released a standalone single with the Adam Ezra Group, entitled “Juna Please,” which is also well worth checking out.
 All matters taken into consideration, Cryptic Rock gives John Oates’ Reunion 4.5 out of 5 stars.

+John Oates - Reunion album